What is Drum Buffer Rope?

 The resource that is limiting your output.
 Also called the Capacity Constrained Resource (CCR).
 Most shops typically only have one constraint at any point in time, but the issue is that for many custom job shops and machine shops the constraint can move as the mix changes.
 And in custom job shops and machine shops the mix can change dramatically and often.

 A constraint is any resources that has demand greater than it’s available capacity.
 Any time lost on the constraint is output lost by the entire system.
+An hour lost on the constraint is an hour lost for the output of the entire system.
 Increasing output at the constraint, increases overall output.
 If you increase the output of the constraint to the point that another resources has become constrained, the constraint/drum has moved.

 The constraint is called a drum because it sets the pace for the operation like a drum sets the pace for solders marching.
 The rate of output is equal to the output of the constraint.
 This concept was illustrated in The Goal with boy scouts going on a hike.
 The slowest hiker, Herbie, set the pace.
 In The Race (also by Goldratt), it was illustrated with solders marching to the beat of the drum.